Jorza/nova_setup/README.md

 ## Updating an image
 If a new image has been released follow these steps to get the new image and run the updated container.
 1. Destroy the old container.
-Note this will also permanently delete any change made locally within the container.
+Note this will also permanently delete any changes made locally within the container.
 ```
 sudo docker rm -f <container-nickname>
 ```